smartlogic/chef-cap-content/content/1-introduction/3-what-we-use.md

 ## Why Both?

-You could argue that everything could be done in one of these two tools.
+You could argue that everything could be done with one of these two tools.
 You wouldn't be wrong or misled in your argument. but this what we’ve settled on uses each for what it is best at.